MicrosoftDocs/azure-media-services/media-services/latest/tracks-edit-track-portal-how-to.md

 1. Select the **vertical ellipsis** next to the text track you want to work with. **NOTE:** Live transcription text tracks are usually named *auto-generated-best_4800.vtt*.
 1. Select **Download**.
 Save the file locally.
 1. Open the file in your favorite text edit.
-1. Edit the text or correct anything that live transcription didn't capture properly such as complete sentences and grammar.
+1. Edit the text or correct anything that live transcription didn't capture.
-1. Save the edited file with either the same name if you plan to overwrite the source file, or with a different name if not.
+1. Save the edited file.

 [!INCLUDE [task-upload-captions](includes/task-upload-captions.md)]